octopus-network/octopus-docs/src/guides/appchain-develop.md

 In this tutorial, we will:

 1. Setup a development environment for an Appchain;
-2. Integrate an application into the Appchain;
+2. Implement an Web3.0 application with an Appchain;
-3. Start the local network of the Appchain;
+3. Start a local testnet for an Appchain;

 ### Setup the Development Environment of the Appchain